The RRSP is generally well-known as the best investment account to save for retirement in Canada. The TFSA is a close second.

-There are some mistakes people make which are common to both TFSAs and RRSPs.
+There are mistakes people make which are common to both TFSAs and RRSPs.

 Poor Investment Management

-There are several factors that can contribute to overall poor portfolio management.
-They include:
+Several factors can contribute to overall poor portfolio management, including:

 Ensure your TFSA/RRSP investment portfolio is adequately diversified so it can better weather the ups and downs of the markets.
-A diversified portfolio is easily obtained these days using mutual funds or index funds/ETFs.
+A diversified portfolio is easily obtained using mutual funds or index funds/ETFs.

-If you are a self-directed investor using a multiple-fund portfolio, remember to re-balance at least 1-2 times a year. if you are investing using individual stocks, be careful not to put all your eggs in one basket!
+If you are a self-directed investor using a multiple-fund portfolio, remember to re-balance at least 1-2 times a year.
+If investing using individual stocks, be careful not to put all your eggs in one basket.

 Investment fees matter!

 Active equity mutual funds are generally expensive in Canada at an average of 1.98% per year.
-The evidence shows that a majority of active mutual fund managers underperform their benchmark index, which means that the high fee you are paying is mostly for naught.
+The evidence shows that most active mutual fund managers underperform their benchmark index, which means that the high fee you are paying is mostly for naught.

 Take a look at the fees you are paying and any potential savings.